gkerr/IntroCommandLineNGS/exercises/STEP3_viewManipulateAlignmentData_samtools.rst

  ::

-   > samtools view –h –o ~/smo.sam rawData/smo.bam
+   > samtools view -h -o ~/smo.sam rawData/smo.bam

-- What does –h and –o do in the above example?
+- What does -h and -o do in the above example?
 - Convert arm.bam into a sam file.
+- Use the samtools view (and read the help) to view a specific region e.g. all reads mapping to chromosome X

 **Viewing the header of a bam file**